-A driver with a criminal conviction of any kind, driving or otherwise, will find it harder to get cheap car insurance than someone with a ‘clean’ record.
+A driver with a criminal conviction of any kind, driving or otherwise, will find it harder to find reasonably priced car insurance than someone with a ‘clean’ record.
 Indeed some insurers stay away from anyone with convictions, no matter how minor, and will refuse cover altogether.

 But this doesn’t mean you should give up hope, there will be plenty of insurance companies who will provide cover, and we’ll help you work out how to pick the cheapest and best deals from the ones that do.

 - How do convictions affect the cost of your insurance?